OutSystems/docs-product/src/troubleshooting/application-lifecycle/api-unable-to-download-code.md

 The wrong permissions level returns a message: `You need permission to access the environment {EnvironmentKey} or the app {ApplicationKey}.`

-## 2 - Check if the environment key exists
+## Step 2: Check if the environment key exists

 Call the API method that returns all the environments registered on your infrastructure.
 Request: `GET /lifetimeapi/rest/v2/environments/`